bhavyansh001/DevOps_Projects/README.md

 - This project uses AWS CLI to perform EC2 instance related tasks and a bash script to minimize the time it takes for developers to deploy rails code.
 Script is based on [Deploy guide by Gorails](https://gorails.com/deploy/ubuntu/22.04)

-Link to my blog for walkthrough:
+Link to blog for walkthrough with screenshots:
 [Project1](https://diversepixel.medium.com/deploying-geeky-using-aws-cli-devops-project-01-5f0a9035e70b)

 ## Project2: